ucg8j/blog/posts/pi-hole.md

 ## Step 6: Configure Your Router 💻

-If you haven't done much tinkering with routers or consumed a bunch networking content this can be a strange place full of foreign acronyms.
-Here's a simple explaination of the two most important for this exercise:
+If you haven't done much tinkering with routers or consumed a bunch of networking content this can be a strange place full of foreign acronyms.
+Here's a simple explanation of the three most important for this exercise:

 **IP address** - a device's unique identifier on a network.